In addition to the resources above, these organizations offer support pointed specifically toward parents and teens.

 VA prioritizes preventing suicide among all veterans—whether or not they seek care within the VA health care system.
 Find information, statistics, support resources, and how to get help.

 For those members of the military and veterans, crises can be heightened by their experiences during service.
-The national Suicide and Crisis Lifeline website includes a range of information to help before, during, or after military service.
+The national 988 Suicide & Crisis Lifeline website includes a range of information to help before, during, or after military service.

 Resources for Health Care Professionals